vishnu-cybersecurity/HackTheBox_Tutorials/HackTheBox Machines/Cap.md

 * The _-sV_ flag is used for service version detection
 * *tee* command is used to display the output to the terminal and write to the data.txt file

-I have written to the *data.txt* file so that we can look at the nmap scan results without needing to scroll to the result in the terminal.
+I have written to the *data.txt* file so that I can look at the nmap scan results without needing to scroll to the result in the terminal.

-We can see 3 ports open which is our answer.
+I can see 3 ports open which is our answer.

-We will now open the IP in the web browser.
-We get the following web browser.
+I will now open the IP in the web browser.
+I get the following web browser.

 ![Image](https://github.com/user-attachments/assets/c949b935-6d42-4640-a143-0d80d655daa0))

 **Q) After running a "Security Snapshot", the browser is redirected to a path of the format /[something]/[id], where [id] represents the id number of the scan.
 What is the [something]?**

-After clicking on the Security Snapshot tab we get the following.
+After clicking on the Security Snapshot tab, I get the following.

 ![Image](https://github.com/user-attachments/assets/d4c88d41-a945-467d-ac55-85be0e2a0b6d)

-We see our answer in the URL, *data*, which is our answer.
+I see our answer in the URL, *data*, which is the answer.

 **Q) Are you able to get to other users' scans?**

-We have the number *1* after *data* in the URL.
-We can download the file.
+The number *1* is displayed after *data* in the URL.
+I downloaded the file.
 I will change the *1* to *0*.
-This displays another page where we can download another file.
-Seeing the downloads we can confirm that these are 2 different files and hence access other users' scans.
-However, we can only access users 0 and 1.
+This displays another page where I can download another file.
+Seeing the downloads I can confirm that these are 2 different files and hence access other users' scans.
+Noting that I can only access users 0 and 1.

 ![Image](https://github.com/user-attachments/assets/1cd366ff-02c5-4748-87e9-de20d9722545)

 **Q) What is the ID of the PCAP file that contains sensative data?**

-Opening 0.pcap and 1.pcap with Wireshark, we get the following picture.
+Opening 0.pcap and 1.pcap with Wireshark, I get the following picture.

 ![Image](https://github.com/user-attachments/assets/ccbab88d-098b-4af8-83b0-9fd0d6ba2f4c)

 ![Image](https://github.com/user-attachments/assets/b8dfba77-aca0-47e0-a37e-ddb03faa0ca9)

-We see that 1.pcap is empty.
+I see that 1.pcap is empty.
 Scrolling through 0.pcap gives us crucial information.

 **Q) Which application layer protocol in the pcap file can the sensative data be found in?**

-We look at **No.36** and **No.40**.
-We see that sensative data is found in the *ftp* protocol.
+I look at **No.36** and **No.40**.
+I see that sensative data is found in the *ftp* protocol.

 ![Image](https://github.com/user-attachments/assets/d4f06b14-d352-4b4f-bd8c-32911b849eba)

 **Q) We've managed to collect nathan's FTP password.
 On what other service does this password work?**

-We know from the first picture that ports 21,22 and 80 are open.
+I know from the first picture that ports 21,22 and 80 are open.
 21 is ftp, 22 is ssh and 80 is http.

-We try the gathered credentials on the ftp and ssh ports.
+I try the gathered credentials on the ftp and ssh ports.

 ![Image](https://github.com/user-attachments/assets/9d7f9b2b-2877-4a38-9df3-46bd4f6d3b79)